-In its first benchmark analysis specifically relating Circularity Focused Campaigns - Reformato circularity, Reformation scored 49% (15.5 / 31.5), tion is a participant of the Ellen MacArthur Foundaresulting in a Leadership rating against the benchtion's Make Fashion Circular Initiative mark.
-Circularity-focused criteria within the Product Environmental Footprint benchmark from 2019 Consumer Education - Reformation works and 2020 predominantly focused on circular design, to facilitate consumer engagement through public re-commerce and rental services, inhouse circularicommunications ty training, and third-party certification of products.
-Areas of this benchmark criteria that present Refor-These criteria, along with ten additional criteria inmation with the opportunity for improvement relate formed by this year's materiality research, formed to the expansion of circular design principles to all this year's brand-new Circularity benchmark.
-Buildproducts sold and systematically promote longeviing on the points awarded for the circularity aspects ty through design and marketing.
-In terms of operof past years' Product Environmental Footprint topic, ational circularity, Reformation can develop strate-Reformation's circularity score for 2021 was largely gies to recover all by-product materials across the determined by: supply chain and formulate processes to ensure Takeback & Repair Schemes - Reformation products can be repurposed.
+In its first benchmark analysis specifically relating to circularity, Reformation scored 49% (15.5 / 31.5), resulting in a Leadership rating against the benchmark.
+Circularity-focused criteria within the Product Environmental Footprint benchmark from 2019 and 2020 predominantly focused on circular design, re-commerce and rental services, inhouse circularity training, and third-party certification of products.
+These criteria, along with ten additional criteria informed by this year's materiality research, formed this year's brand-new Circularity benchmark.
+Building on the points awarded for the circularity aspects of past years' Product Environmental Footprint topic, Reformation's circularity score for 2021 was largely determined by: